 Key takeaways:

 El Arenal is one of Seville's most populated and multiracial neighborhoods in the historical old town, Casco Antiguo.
-The neighborhood lies on the east bank of the Guadalquivir river, which splits Seville into two.
+The neighborhood lies on the east bank of the Guadalquivir River, which divides Seville.

 El Arenal is perfect for young and dynamic working professionals who want to have shopping centers and nightlife closeby.
 The main advantage of living here is the availability of many public transportation options: the T1 MetroCentro tram and multiple bus lines, including the C3 and C4 circulars, cover the area well, and the walk to Plaza Nueva takes just 3 to 5 minutes.